 HeatingSave cuts fuel bills for the Old Rectory

-A HeatingSave House and Home system was installed in 2008 and this was linked to a PC so that Mr Collins could see the graph of the savings made for him.
+A HeatingSave Building Energy Management System was installed a few years ago and this was linked to a PC so that Mr Collins could see the graph of the savings made for him.
 “I was sceptical as to whether the system could make any savings with our old boiler.
 I thought maybe 5% to 10%?” said Mr Collins, “… can you imaging how surprised I was to see a 24% reduction in the fuel usage for the first two months!” he exclaimed

 Asked what he liked most about HeatingSave, “Saving me money on my heating bill!!” was his initial reply.
 He then added, “The most impressive thing is what they call the Heating Algorithm.
 It works out the latest time to turn on the boiler to get to the temperature I want; whether a room temperature in the house or the hot water.”

 Mr Collins also likes the use of the PIRs to automatically turn down the heating when he is not at home.
 He is abroad much of the time and finds the way in which the heating automatically turns itself down when nobody is around particularly useful.